GalizaTTD/openttd-docker/README.md

 and it will apply configmap with openttd.cfg, deployment and service listening on port 31979 UDP/TCP.

 ## Other tags ##
-   * See [bateau/openttd](https://hub.docker.com/r/bateau/openttd) on docker hub for other tags
+   * See [bateau/openttd](https://hub.docker.com/r/bateau/openttd) on docker hub for other tag